mushcatshiro/mushcatshiro/README.md

 ### Hi there 👋

+My interest is in distributed systems and NLP.
+Currently I am trying to complete MIT6.824 course which I find very engaging and interesting.
+I am open to any collaboration opportunities and you can contact my by reaching to my email yingjieho@hotmail.com.
 <!--
 **mushcatshiro/mushcatshiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.